Best & dog friendly pubs in Essex

 The Sailor Boy in Seawick really personifies what the seaside is all about.
 The pub has been welcoming holidaymakers from the local caravan parks for many years, and it’s a firm favourite of this writer.
 Complete with a café for all your breakfast needs and a fish and chip shop for a real taste of the sea, it has everything needed for a great day or night out on the coast.

 This pub in Essex is also right on the seafront, and a walk up a few steps is all it takes to get a great vantage point of the North Sea.
 Even if you’re here at night, it’s a great spot for some stargazing while you enjoy a drink or two.
-It’s only a 10-minute drive from The Orchards Holiday Park and a regular taxi service will get you from A to B if there is no designated driver.
+It’s only a 10-minute drive from Orchards Holiday Village and a regular taxi service will get you from A to B if there is no designated driver.

 Tom Peppers, Clacton-on-Sea